-In this stage, the child acts as a spectator and observes other children play rather than participate.
-It is a normal stage in a child’s development and does not necessarily indicate that the child is hesitant and scared to engage with others.
+During onlooker play, the child acts as a spectator and observes other children engaging in social play, rather than actively participating.
+It is a normal stage in a child’s development and does not necessarily indicate that the child is hesitant and scared to engage with others..

 - By watching, they learn about other children, the use of materials, and social interaction between people.